Seated together on a small sofa in a therapist's office, the couple describes how the problem started.

 Whether people are struggling to save a marriage, to cooperate in a family crisis, or to build rapport with a difficult boss, they usually have one thing in common: They need to share emotional information that can help them feel connected.

-Phil and Tina are like many couples I see in marital therapy.
-Whatever conflicts the couples may have -- sex, money, housework, kids -- all of them long for evidence that their spouses understand and care about what they're feeling.
+With many couples I see in marital therapy, whatever conflicts they may have -- sex, money, housework, kids -- all of them long for evidence that their spouses understand and care about what they're feeling.

 Sharing such information through words and behavior is essential for improving any significant relationship.
 This includes bonds with our kids, our siblings, our friends, our coworkers.
 But even our best efforts to connect can be jeopardized as a result of one basic problem: failure to master what I call the "bid" -- the fundamental unit of emotional communication.

 This book (The Relationship Cure) will show you five steps you can take to achieve this mastery and make your relationships work:

 1. Analyze the way you bid and the way you respond to others' bids.

 2. Discover how your brain's emotional command systems affect your bidding process.

 3. Examine how your emotional heritage impacts your ability to connect with others and your style of bidding.

 But first let's make sure you understand what I mean when I talk about bids.
 A bid can be a question, a gesture, a look, a touch -- any single expression that says, "I want to feel connected to you."
 A response to a bid is just that -- a positive or negative answer to somebody's request for emotional connection.